Blarcamesine

-Blarcamesine (developmental code name ANAVEX 2-73) is an experimental drug which is under development for the treatment of Alzheimer's disease and a variety of other indications.
+Blarcamesine (developmental code name ANAVEX 2-73) is an experimental drug which is under development for the treatment of Alzheimer's disease and other indications.

 Blarcamesine acts as an agonist of the sigma σ_{1} receptor, the muscarinic acetylcholine M_{1} receptor, and the ionotropic glutamate NMDA receptor.

 The drug was developed by Anavex Life Sciences.
 As of August 2024, it is in preregistration for Alzheimer's disease, phase 2/3 clinical trials for fragile X syndrome and Rett syndrome, phase 2 trials for Parkinson's disease, and phase 1 trials for Angelman syndrome and infantile spasms.
 It was also under development for the treatment of amyotrophic lateral sclerosis (ALS), anxiety disorders, autistic spectrum disorders, cognition disorders, multiple sclerosis, and stroke, but development for these indications was discontinued.